ajenhl/tacl/docs/source/index.rst

 4. Analyse the n-grams to find either the difference between (``tacl diff``) or intersection of (``tacl intersect``) the groups of texts as defined in a catalogue file.
+5. Optionally perform functions on the results of a difference or intersection query, to limit the scope of the results (``tacl report``).

+Another script, ``tacl-helper``, can be used to create sets of catalogue files and prepare batches of commands for particular sets of queries.

 .. _Python 3: http://www.python.org/